puruhirave/MultiThreading-Demos/README.md

 For example: Suppose there are 5 Signals, which expires in Round-robin fashion.
 If Signal-1 is expired then it becomes GREEN to RED and Signal-2 becomes RED to GREEN.
 Same way next successive numbered signal becomes GREEN after expiry.

-The program should print every signals status on expiry.
+This problem is solved by using Mutex and Condition variable.
+Every Signal will print signal status on expiry.
 ```C
 First Signal-1 is Green then status is printed like,